-APERC collected and processed the 2020 annual energy supply and demand data from the 21 member economies.
-APERC is currently preparing the drafts of the APEC Energy Statistics 2020 and APEC Energy Handbook 2020.
+APERC collected and processed the 2021 annual energy supply and demand data from the 21 member economies.
+The APEC Energy Statistics 2021 and APEC Energy Handbook 2021 are now being drafted and to be published in March 2024.
+APERC decided that only the latter will be printed while the former will be made available online.